skx/aws-utils/README.md

 ### `csv-instances`

-Export a simple CSV-based list of running instances:
+Output a list of running instances, as CSV.
+The output may be changed, but by default we show:

 * Account ID
 * Instance ID
 * Instance Name
 * AMI ID
-* Age of AMI in days

 Usage: